JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > [!quote]
 > Most Americans and Europeans, for example, assert the value of individual freedom and liberty without any deep knowledge of how these concepts have been justified and explained by their philosophers.
 Millions of Indians live their lives according to principles of karma without an in-depth knowledge of the rich and complex literature articulating what precisely this involves.
 Ordinary Chinese assert the importance of harmony with little more than a cursory knowledge of the Confucian and Daoist texts that analyse and describe it.
 There is nonetheless a relationship between high scholarship and everyday living, which is why harmony, freedom and karma play

-## Prologue: A historical overview from the Axial to the Information Age
+## A historical overview from the Axial to the Information Age

 > [!quote]
 > In China, in the absence of a strong religious culture featuring gods or other-worldly heavens, the new philosophies were more naturalistic than those of India.
 Confucius (551–479 BCE) based his teachings on the cultural norms of order, respect for elders and tradition.
 The other major tradition, Daoism, valued harmony with nature above all else and its foundational text, the Daodejing, was written between the